Sampling-based inference for large linear models, with application to linearised Laplace: Demonstration: sample-based linearised Laplace inference

 \subsection{Tomographic reconstruction}

-To demonstrate our approach in dual (kernelised) form, we replicate the setting of \cite{barbano2021dip} and \cite{antoran2022tomography}, where linearised Laplace is used to estimate uncertainty for a tomographic reconstruction output by a U-Net autoencoder.
-We provide an overview of the problem in \cref{app:DIP_experimental_details}, but refer to \citet{antoran2022tomography} for more details.
-Whereas \citet{antoran2022tomography} use a single step of exact EM to learn hyperparameters, we use our sample-based variant and run 5 steps.
+To demonstrate our approach in dual (kernelised) form, we replicate the setting of \cite{barbano2021dip,barbano2022design} and \cite{antoran2022tomography}, where linearised Laplace is used to estimate uncertainty for a tomographic reconstruction outputted by a U-Net autoencoder.
+We provide an overview of the problem in \cref{app:DIP_experimental_details}, but refer to \citet{antoran2022tomography} for full detail.
+Whereas the authors use a single EM step to learn hyperparameters, we use our sample-based variant and run 5 steps.
 Unless otherwise specified, we use 16 samples for stochastic EM, and 1024 for~prediction.

 We test on the real-measured $\mu$CT dataset of $251k$ pixel scans of a single walnut released by \cite{der_sarkissian2019walnuts_data}.
 We train $d'{=}2.97M$ parameter U-Nets on the $m{=}7680$ dimensional observation used by \cite{antoran2022tomography} and a twice as large setting $m{=}15360$.
 Here, the U-Net's input is clamped to a constant ($n=1$), and its parameters are optimised to output the reconstructed image.
 As a result, we do not need mini-batching and can draw samples using Matheron's rule \cref{eq:matheron}.
 We solve the linear system contained therein using conjugate gradient (CG) iteration implemented with \href{https://gpytorch.ai}{\texttt{GPyTorch}} \citep{gpytorch}.
 We accelerate CG with a randomised SVD preconditioner of rank 400 \citep[alg.
 5.6 in ][]{Halko2011structure}.
-See \cref{app:DIP_experimental_details} for full experimental details.
+See \cref{app:experimental_details} for full experimental details.

 \paragraph{Stability and cost of sampling algorithm} \Cref{fig:DIP_EM_convergence} shows that sample-based EM iteration converges within 4 steps using as few as 2 samples. \Cref{Tab:walnuttab} shows the time taken to perform 5 sample-based EM steps for both the $m{=}7680$ and $m{=}15360$ settings; avoiding explicit estimation of the covariance log-determinant provides us with a two order of magnitude speedup relative to \citet{antoran2022Adapting} for hyperparameter learning.
 By avoiding covariance inversion, we obtain an order of magnitude speedup for prediction.
 Furthermore, while scaling to double the observations $m{=}15360$ is intractable with the previous method, our sampling method requires only a $25\%$ increase in computation time.